FNNDSC/website-old/_pages/for-devs.md

 </div>
 <!-- prettier-ignore-start -->

-<h4 style="margin:1.8rem; margin-top: 4rem; width: 80%;" class="main-dev-content-header">Here are a few helpful links for you to start off on some basics of setting up CUBE on your system and creating your first plugin:</h4>
+<h4 style="margin:1.8rem; margin-top: 4rem; width: 80%;" class="main-dev-content-header">Here are a few helpful links for you to start off on some basics of setting up <em>ChRIS</em> on your system and creating your first plugin:</h4>

 <section id="library">